 Why Do Radio Stations Begin With 'K' and 'W'?

-Because the government says so.
+Why?
+Because the government said so.

 In the days of the telegraph, operators started the practice of using short letter sequences as identifiers, referring to them as call letters or call signs.
 Early radio operators continued the practice, but without a central authority assigning call letters, radio operators often chose letters already in use, leading to confusion.

 To alleviate the problem, the Bureau of Navigation (part of the Department of Commerce), began assigning three-letter call signs to American ships in the early 1910s.

 Ships in the Atlantic and Gulf of Mexico got a K prefix and in the Pacific and the Great Lakes got a W. The precise reasons for choosing these two letters, if there were any, are unknown: Bureaucracy works in mysterious ways.
 At the 1912 London International Radiotelegraphic Convention, ranges of letters were assigned to each of the participating nations and the U.S. was told to keep using the W and most of the K range.
 (Military stations used N and A.)

 When the federal government began licensing commercial radio stations later that year, it had planned to assign call letters to the land-based stations in the same way.
 Somehow, things got flipped during implementation, though, and Eastern stations got W call signs and the Western ones got Ks.
 Where exactly does the Bureau of Navigation draw the line between East and West?
 For a while it ran north from the Texas-New Mexico border, but shifted in 1923 to follow the Mississippi River.